yzhao062/anomaly-detection-resources/README.rst

 .. [#Dang2014Discriminative] Dang, X.H., Assent, I., Ng, R.T., Zimek, A. and Schubert, E., 2014, March.
 Discriminative features for identifying and interpreting outliers.
 In *International Conference on Data Engineering (ICDE)*.
 IEEE.

 .. [#Das2019Active] Das, S., Islam, M.R., Jayakodi, N.K. and Doppa, J.R., 2019.
 Active Anomaly Detection via Ensembles: Insights, Algorithms, and Interpretability. arXiv preprint arXiv:1901.08930.

+.. [#Davidson2020A] Davidson, I. and Ravi, S.S., 2020.
+A framework for determining the fairness of outlier detection.
+In Proceedings of the 24th European Conference on Artificial Intelligence (ECAI2020) (Vol. 2029).

 .. [#Ding2019Interactive] Ding, K., Li, J. and Liu, H., 2019, January.
 Interactive anomaly detection on attributed networks.
 In *Proceedings of the Twelfth ACM International Conference on Web Search and Data Mining*, pp. 357-365.
 ACM.